MonongahelaCryptidCooperative/FLL-Block-Code-OLD/README.md

 Included here is some example code to show how to use Pybricks for FLL.
 For one thing Pybricks does not have a user interface to select programs.
 An example one is given along with 3 example programs (drive in a circle, triangle, square).
 All start with the gyro off, then turn it on, do the movements, then turn off the gyro and head back home.
 This lets you pick up/place the robot.
 All programs also autoadvance to the next one.
 This is very good in the tournament as it saves valuable seconds as you don't have to manually select th next program.
 There is also an example that shows how you can square off of the back wall to line up the robot, this can also be a good strategy.

-IF YOU DO NOT HAVE AN XBOX CONTROLLER YOU WILL HAVE TO REMOVE THE "XBOX" BLOCK OTHERWISE THE CODE WILL TIME OUT/STOP!!
+IF YOU DO NOT HAVE AN XBOX CONTROLLER YOU WILL HAVE TO REMOVE THE "XBOX" BLOCK OTHERWISE THE CODE WILL TIME OUT/STOP.
+A CONTROLLER WILL HAVE TO BE TURNED ON/READY TO BE PAIRED WHENVER THIS CODE IS RAN IF THE XBOX BLOCK IS IN THE STARTUP SECION!!
 Alternatively you can use the NoRemote version of the code.
 Obviously you will have to disable/remove the XBOX block during the tournament.

 The remote mode is accessed by selecting program "0 0" (hit left to go backwards in the program list) and launched by hitting the center button.